Creating a Canvas

 Or you can quickly edit and adjust the Action Settings of your Action Paths step to hold users for a window of time.
 This prioritizes their next path based on the actions during this evaluation period.

-Canvas Flow’s lightweight components allow for a simple editing experience, so adjusting the finer details of your Canvas is made easier.
+The lightweight components in Canvas allow for a simple editing experience, so adjusting the finer details of your Canvas is made easier.

 Messages in Canvas

 Edit the messages in a Canvas component to control messages that a particular step will send.
 Canvas can send email, mobile, and web push messages, and webhooks to integrate with other systems.
-Similar to campaign messages, you can use certain Liquid templating to personalize your messages.
+Similar to campaigns, you can use certain Liquid templating to personalize your messages.

 Did you know you can include Canvas component names in your messages and link templates?